everettsmith928/fs-journal/journal/01/questions.md

     > | Specificity is a value structure in css that allow specific elements or properties to decide what is most important when they are targeted multiple places in your code.
 This means you can create unique variations from content that you have already created, allowing a more robust and clean code. |

 05. What problems do you think you could run into if you over-utilized the `!important` feature?
     > | By going straight to a very high specificity you might have !important tags that keep your from modifying other elements later on in your design without removing the important.
-Which can cause a signifigant amount of backtracking to clean up the code. |
+Which can cause a significant amount of backtracking to clean up the code. |

 06. What are the three components that makeup a `CSS` rule? <br> Example: